ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/toc2/README.md

 - @jfbercher Feb 2018, Option to define a number to begin numbering with.
 - @jcb91 March 2018, Add controls for all per-notebook metadata options
 - @jfbercher December 2018, toc2 history.
 Moves into the toc2 history of jumps into the notebook, using the forward-back browser buttons.
-- @zthxxx, April 2018, fix toc2.js load failed with working in non-live notebook (with navigation menu enabled)
+- @zthxxx, April 2019, fix toc2.js load failed with working in non-live notebook (with navigation menu enabled)
-- @jfbercher April 2018, Some export tuning
+- @jfbercher April 2019, Some export tuning
+- @jfbercher May 2019, Option to lock sidebar